jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

 When this section applies
 (1) This section applies when—
   (a) a person does not choose a calculation method to calculate FIF income or loss from an attributing interest for a period; and
-  (b) sections EX 46, EX 47, and EX 62 do not have the effect of requiring a particular calculation method to be used.
+  (b) sections EX 46, EX 47, EX 47B, and EX 62 do not have the effect of requiring a particular calculation method to be used.
 Default choice
 (2) The person is treated as having chosen to use, for the period,— (a) the fair dividend rate method if it is practical to use it; and